hakant66/RESTAPI_for_AnimalImages/README.md

 🐾 Animal Image Microservice
-A lightweight Spring Boot application to fetch, store, and serve random images of animals (cat, dog, bear, duck) using public APIs.
-Images and their metadata are stored in an embedded H2 database.
-A simple HTML UI is included for manual testing.
+A lightweight Spring Boot application designed to fetch, store, and serve random images of animals (cat, dog, bear, duck) using public APIs.
+The images and their metadata are stored in an embedded H2 database.

 📦 Features
-    • RESTful API to fetch & retrieve animal images
+RESTful API to fetch & retrieve animal images
-    • Embedded H2 database (no setup required)
+Embedded H2 database (no setup required)
-    • Stores image URL, type, timestamp, and binary data (BLOB)
-    • Simple HTML UI with download link
+Stores image URL, type, timestamp, and binary data (BLOB) Simple HTML UI with download link
-    • Fallback to duck image if image not found
+Fallback to duck image if image not found
-    • Logging with SLF4J (info, warn, error levels)
-    • Automated integration tests using JUnit + MockMvc
+Logging with SLF4J (info, warn, error levels) Automated integration tests using JUnit + MockMvc

 🚀 Technologies Used
 Layer	Technology
 Language	Java 22